EventStore/EventStore/docs/operations.md

 You can tell from the scavenge output in the logs and streams how much data it is removing.
 This can help guide how frequently to scavenge.

-You can set up a scheduled task, for example using cron or Windows Scheduler, to trigger a scavenge as often as you need.
+You can set up a scheduled task, for example using [Cron](https://cron.com/) or [Windows Task Scheduler](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page), to trigger a scavenge as often as you need.

 ### Spreading the load